 GoPro head mounts — also called head straps — might ruin the perfect hairdo, but they’re unbeatable in their ease of use.
-By using a GoPro head strap during your trip, you’ll be able to give your audience a bird’s eye view of everything you’re up to.
+Using a GoPro head strap during your trip will give your audience a bird’s eye view of everything you’re up to.

-This setup is great for hiking, biking, climbing, kayaking, and countless other exciting (low impact!) activities, so it definitely deserves a spot on your list of top GoPro accessories for travel.
+This setup is excellent for hiking, biking, climbing, kayaking, and countless other exciting (low impact!) activities, so it deserves a spot on your list of top GoPro accessories for travel.

 Which one should you get?
-Well, the official GoPro Head Strap with QuickClip is an excellent choice — a head strap that will last you a very long time and is compatible with all GoPro models.
+The official GoPro Head Strap with QuickClip is an excellent choice — a head strap that will last a long time and is compatible with all GoPro models.

 See Related: Best Travel Apps for Europe